Adaamn/Gambo-Lounge/ToS.md

 * **Technical Issues:** Gambo and its developers are **not responsible** for any lost virtual credits due to technical malfunctions, database errors, connectivity issues, or Discord outages.
 * **User Error:** We are not responsible for credits lost due to user error (e.g., accidental bets, misclicks).
 * **Economy Resets:** We reserve the right to reset or wipe the economy database at any time for maintenance, balance updates, or technical reasons.
+* **Service Termination:** We reserve the right to shut down, terminate, or remove the bot from any or all servers at any time, without prior notice and for any reason.
+In such cases, all virtual data and currency will be permanently lost.

 ### 6. Age Requirement 🔞
 * By using Gambo, you confirm that you meet the minimum age requirement for Discord (13+) and comply with any local regulations regarding simulated gambling in your jurisdiction.